PROCESS.md

 contractor-chase / PROCESS.md

---- name: contractor-chase description: Chase a contractor weekly until they confirm scheduling. --- ## Rules - Stop: If contractor confirmed a date. - Escalate: After 3 weeks without a response, run notify-property-manager. ## Todos [ ] Check for contractor response Description: Look for replies in the last 7 days. [ ] Send follow-up email Description: Draft a polite chase.
-Ask for approval before sending.
-Sources: front-inbox [ ] Record chase attempt in CRM Description: Log the message sent, date, and next follow-up date against the repair ticket.
-Sources: iamproperty-crm
+--- name: contractor-chase description: Chase a contractor weekly until they confirm scheduling. --- ## Rules Stop: If contractor confirmed a date.
+Escalate: After 3 weeks without a response, run notify-property-manager. ## Todos [ ] Check for contractor response Description: Look for replies in the last 7 days. [ ] Send follow-up email Description: Use front-inbox to draft a polite chase.
+Ask for approval before sending. [ ] Record chase attempt in CRM Description: In iamproperty-crm, log the message sent, date, and next follow-up date against the repair ticket.

 Why PROCESS.md